-The return on education-investment using the APA model would be less than a year for each learner and his/her employer, compared to years, as several African graduates do not work within their field of undergraduate education anyway and often find work after many years of unemployment.
-By growing in niche areas (skills gaps) that APA has researched through years of service of its founder, the continent of Africa would spend less on expatriate hires and both develop and increase earning power of its citizens.
+The return on education-investment using the APA model would be less than a year for each learner and his/her employer, compared to years, as several low-income graduates do not work within their field of undergraduate education anyway and often find work after many years of unemployment.
+By growing in niche areas (skills gaps) that APA has researched through years of service of its founder, the continent of Africa (and vulnerable communities) would spend less on expatriate hires and both develop and increase earning power of its citizens.

 APA is creating partnerships with top short online course designers globally to offer courses that close skills gaps of vulnerable communities.
 Learners trade affordability for time.
 We know several platforms like Coursera offer free courses (if the learner does not care about receiving a certificate) but require an investment of weeks or months to complete a course.
 With our certificate programs, skills needed for job opportunities can be garnered within hours of learners’ time.
 Thus, making the affordable costs worth it.